 (12) The sale of North Carolina flags by or through the auspices of the Department of Administration, to the citizens of North Carolina.

-(13) The operation by the Division of Adult Correction of the Department of Public Safety of forestry management programs on State-owned lands, including the sale on the open market of timber cut as a part of the management program.
+(13) The operation by the Division of Adult Correction and Juvenile Justice of the Department of Public Safety of forestry management programs on State-owned lands, including the sale on the open market of timber cut as a part of the management program.

-(14) The operation by the Division of Adult Correction of the Department of Public Safety of facilities to manufacture and produce traffic and street name signs for use on the public streets and highways of the State.
+(14) The operation by the Division of Adult Correction and Juvenile Justice of the Department of Public Safety of facilities to manufacture and produce traffic and street name signs for use on the public streets and highways of the State.

-(15) The operation by the Division of Adult Correction of the Department of Public Safety of facilities to manufacture and produce paint for use on the public streets and highways of the State.
+(15) The operation by the Division of Adult Correction and Juvenile Justice of the Department of Public Safety of facilities to manufacture and produce paint for use on the public streets and highways of the State.

 (16) The performance by the Department of Transportation of dredging services for a unit of local government.

 (17) The sale by the Bipartisan State Board of Elections and Ethics Enforcement to political committees and candidate committees of computer software designed by or for the Bipartisan State Board of Elections and Ethics Enforcement to provide a uniform system of electronic filing of the campaign finance reports required by Article 23 of Chapter 163A of the General Statutes and to facilitate the State Board's monitoring of compliance with that Article.
 This computer software for electronic filing of campaign finance reports shall not exceed a cost of one hundred dollars ($100.00) to any political committee or candidate committee without the Bipartisan State Board of Elections and Ethics Enforcement first notifying in writing the Joint Legislative Commission on Governmental Operations.

 (18) Repealed by Session Laws 2009-329, s.
 2.2, effective July 24, 2009.